 Our beautiful rose garden was opened in the grounds of the Hospice allowing a quiet space for reflection and remembrance.

-Department of Health Grant of £550,000 used for major refurbishment of Hospice Facilities
+A Department of Health grant of £550,000 was used for major refurbishment of Hospice facilities.

 The Sheriff of Chester Jane Mercer, chair of the Board of Trustees Dr Virginia Clough, Mayor of Ellesmere Port Nicole Meardon, Duchess of Westminster, Lord Lieutenant of Cheshire David Briggs and CEO of Hospice of the Good Shepherd Margaret Wright at the opening of the Hospice of the Good Shepherd’s new Living Well Centre.

 The Hospice appoints Robert Mee as the new Chairman of Trustees.

 In April 2019, the Hospice of the Good Shepherd celebrated its 30th Anniversary, something the original founders of the Hospice should be very proud of.
 We shared our celebration with over 500 members of our local community supporters and volunteers.
 The demand for our services continues to grow as does the cost for delivering these services.

 Later this year, in July 2019, we continued to celebrate our 30th Anniversary with the Forget Me Not Appeal, launched by the Mayor of Chester, Councillor Mark Williams and The Dean of Chester, the Very Revd Tim Stratford.